 In addition to testing with the test-token-types.scm harness, you may find it useful to test the lexing procedures interactively.
-After starting the plt-r5rs interpreter and loading lexer.scm, you can call a lexing function and provide the required input immediately after the call, without any intervening whitespace:
+After starting the plt-r5rs interpreter and loading lexer.scm, you can call a lexing function and provide the required input after the call:

 '''

 (load "lexer.scm")

+(read-string)

-(read-string)"Hello world!"
+"Hello world!"

 (string "Hello world!")

+(read-character)

-(read-character) #\space
+#\space

 (character #\space)

-(read-number)+3.14
+(read-number)

++3.14

 (number 3.14)

 '''